nag763/tchatchers/README.md

 ## About

 tchatche.rs is an application used to help clients to communicate between each others.
-It is built with yew.rs and axum servers in order to provide blazing fast responses and strong API.
-It is also using Postgres and Redis services in order to store the user data and retrieve the room messages.
+It is built with yew.rs and axum server in order to provide blazing fast responses and strong API.

+The main application's usage is to create rooms to talk between people being connected to the application.
+You like football ?
+Try the football room.
+You like philosophy ?
+Try the philosophy one.

+ALl depends on you to chat how you want to .

 ## Project structure